 Although annual leave accrues from the first date of employment, vacation with pay may not be taken until an employee has been continuously employed for six months.
 An employee who has been continuously employed for six months and who then resigns, is dismissed, or otherwise separates from state employment is entitled to be paid for accrued and unused vacation time.

-A Request for Leave form must be signed by the employee's supervisor in advance of the use of accrued vacation time or as soon as is practicable.
+A request for leave must be submitted for approval by the employee's supervisor in advance of the use of accrued vacation time or as soon as is practicable.

 2. Sick Leave